lutece-platform/lutece-dev-plugin-example/README.md

  `$git diff step5 step6`

-#…tape 8 - Cache management
+# √âtape 8 - Cache management

 In this step we save our Web Service responses in a Web cache.